healthchecks/healthchecks/templates/docs/self_hosted.md

 ## Database Cleanup

-With time and use the Healthchecks database will grow in size.
+With time and use, the Healthchecks database will grow in size.
 You may decide to prune old data: inactive user accounts, old checks not assigned to users, old records of outgoing email messages.
 There are separate Django management commands for each task: